DrDanielh/UiAbot/docs/src/perception.rst

     :width: 500
     :align: center

     Figure: Diagram illustrating the UiAbot perception system integrated with ROS 2.
+Note: The wheel_tf_publisher node (which publishes joint states) is not shown in this diagram but is part of the complete perception pipeline.

 The UiAbot has the following sensors installed and implemented in this project: